-- Shared Memory Multithreading (our topic last time)

-- Distributed Memory Multiprocessing (today)
+- Instruction Level Parallelism (sessions #3 and #4) - Shared Memory Multithreading (session #5 last time) - Distributed Memory Multiprocessing (this session) - Hybrid Parallelism (Shared + Distributed)

-- Hybrid Shared/Distributed

 Why Parallelism Is Good

 - The Trees: We like parallelism because, as the number of processing units working on a problem grows, we can solve the same problem in less time. - The Forest: We like parallelism because, as the number of processing units working on a problem grows, we can solve bigger problems.